Get Tech Tips

 - Ask customers if any occupants have symptoms before dispatching.
 If so, limit to only necessary calls, wear a respirator in the customer interaction zones (when available), and request the customer to wear a surgical mask.

-- Request all customers to pre-open doors for the technician (where possible), to limit surface contact and to maintain 6’ of distance
+- Request all customers to pre-open doors for the technician (where possible) to limit surface contact and maintain 6’ of distance.

-- When servicing equipment, use usual PPE of gloves, safety glasses or goggles as appropriate for the task, and standard PPE masks/respirators when changing filters or working with chemicals.
+- When servicing equipment, use the usual PPE of gloves, safety glasses, or goggles as appropriate for the task and standard PPE masks/respirators when changing filters or working with chemicals.

-- Use only approved cleaning and disinfection products, and follow the specific direction for use for HVAC equipment on coils, blowers, and air filters.
+- Use only approved cleaning and disinfection products, and follow the specific directions for use on HVAC equipment, including coils, blowers, and air filters.

 - Washing then sanitizing evaporator coils, blower wheels, and cabinets with approved cleaners and processes is always a good idea anyway.

-Remember – the greatest risk of infection if when you are in proximity to other people, not in the equipment itself.
+Remember, the greatest risk of infection is when you are in proximity to other people, not in the equipment itself.

 Improving Customer Outcomes

 Another thing our customers look to us for is ways to help protect themselves and their families from infection.
 Along the way, we need to make sure we: